jgiuffrida/dnd/stranger.md

 - "Well this is a surprise, should have left well enough alone or something" (paraphrasing) - Bandit
 - [E] Bandits
 - I ran out... jumping over a dead body.. and stabbed a guy
-- Toilyn pulled a... card? and then another card?
+- Toilynn pulled a... card? and then another card?
   - The ground gets shaky over by the goons, one of them fell wtf?
 - WTF - that guy just said we were too late they'll be gone by sunrise
 - This other guy just won't talk